 Hell’s lawyer, Mephisto Barto Dertov Reffertlark Kucabara is the third son of the great demon king.
 Banished and stripped of powers, he becomes a Defense Devil.
 His role allows him to evaluate a human’s sins and take their dark matter.
 With Hell seeping into anarchy, Funi persuades Kucabara in returning to Hell to save it.
 The protagonist learns about his brother’s nefarious plans, which lead Kucabara and his friends on a path to save heaven and hell.

-Demons and devils are a popular subject matter in anime.
+Demons and devils are popular subject matter in anime.
 You name it, there is not a genre that escapes having a demon protagonist.
-DEFENSE DEVIL is popular with manga readers and its narrative makes it ideal for an anime adaptation.
+DEFENSE DEVIL is popular with mythological manga readers and its narrative makes it ideal for an anime adaptation.

 1. Hana to Akuma